 - Cut and paste the contract filename into the IPTC Job Identifier field.

-- Publish the photos using the Lightroom Publish Services plugin, or re-publish to update the existing Galleries in your Libris Library.
+- Export the photos using the Lightroom plugin, or re-export to update the existing Galleries in your Libris Library.